-In the shareholder's meeting of 2013, the Board of Directors has appointed the Company's secretary to inform the shareholders through Stock Exchange of Thailand and Company's investor relations website that the shareholders can request for addition meeting agenda, nomination of candidate for the post of managing director, as well as the advance inquiry.
-The Board of Directors has specified the date of request from September 30, 2012 to December 31, 2012, which can be requested directly to Company's secretary, investor relation division, or through website, by proposing the meeting agenda, and name of person for the position as Directors at least 3 months prior to the last date of the fiscal year and the Company have illustrated the principles and methods used on the website of investor relations since September 30, 2012.
+And in the shareholder's meeting of 2014.
+The Board of Directors has specified the date of request from September 30, 2013 to December 31, 2013, which can be requested directly to Company's secretary, investor relation division, or through website, by proposing the meeting agenda, and name of person for the position as Directors at least 3 months prior to the last date of the fiscal year and the Company have illustrated the principles and methods used on the website of investor relations since September 30, 2013.
 However, there was no shareholder who requested for additional meeting agenda, nomination of candidate for the managerial position.
 For the advance inquiry, the Company has allowed the acceptance of inquiry till the day of shareholders' meeting.